DALAI-FIN/dalai-fin.github.io/index_en.md

     <div class="feature-text">
       <h3>Learning on your own terms</h3>
       <p>
-        Create unlimited, authentic exercises based on your own materials and interests — and practice anytime, anywhere — with accurate, personalized feedback that adapts to your needs.
+        Create unlimited exercises based on your authentic materials, interests and needs — and practice any time, anywhere — with accurate, personalized feedback that adapts to your needs.
       </p>
     </div>
   </div>